-Choosing the right type of wall insulation will help to make your home much more energy efficient.
+Choosing the right type of wall insulation will help to make your home much more energy-efficient.
 By far the easiest solution for retrofitting insulation is to use the blow fill technique.
-This uses loose fibers which are blown into the wall cavity through a series of access holes.
+This uses loose fibers that are blown into the wall cavity through a series of access holes.
 While this does involve cutting holes in your wall it does mean that you can leave most of the drywall intact.

 Cellulose insulation is made from around 80% recycled paper and fire retardant chemicals for safety.
-Cellulose insulation is useful for wall insulation because it has very fine fibers which fill any voids in the wall.
+Cellulose insulation is useful for wall insulation because it has very fine fibers that fill any voids in the wall.
 When retrofitting insulation cellulose insulation should only be applied dry, this can take a long time to settle though.

-The best material for retrofitting into existing walls is foam, this is a solution which is made out of Sea Water and is very efficient.
+The best material for retrofitting into existing walls is foam, this is a solution that is made out of Sea Water and is very efficient.
 The foam can be sprayed into the existing walls and it will not shrink or expand which makes it ideal for existing buildings.

 Mark the position of the holes on the wall and then use the hole cutter to cut holes in the wall.
-Make sure that these holes are strategically placed to allow easy access to the walls cavity.
+Make sure that these holes are strategically placed to allow easy access to the wall's cavity.
 You will also need to check that you're not going to accidentally cut through any pipes or wires which might be running through the walls.

 Filling with Insulation